 Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x Each year worked is worth 1/60 x final pensionable pay final pensionable pay Lump Sum Automatic lump sum of 3 x pension.
-In addition, part of the annual No automatic lump sum. pension can be exchanged for a one- off tax-free cash payment.
-A lump Part of the annual pension can be exchanged for a one-off tax-free sum of £12 is paid for each £1 of pension given up. cash payment.
-A lump sum of £12 is paid for each £1 of pension given up.
+In addition, part of the annual No automatic lump sum. pension can be exchanged for a one- Part of the annual pension can be off tax-free cash payment.
+A lump sum of £12 is paid for each £1 of exchanged for a one-off tax-free cash payment.
+A lump sum of £12 is 7 pension given up. paid for each £1 of pension given up.